lsimons/caseum/docs/guides/records.md

 Use tools to help communicate simply and effectively.
 Using fewer, simpler, and more informal tools works well with Caseum.

-When everyone working on the software is regularly in the same physical place, the walls of that place are a good place for the the architecture record.
+When everyone working on the software is regularly in the same physical place, the walls of that place are a good place for the architecture record.
 In all other cases, use a digital communication system, that everyone can use.
 The system should keep a permanent record and support images and other files.
 Use the system already in place if possible.
 Good systems include chat systems such as Slack or e-mail groups such as Office Teams/SharePoint groups.

 When working on projects for multiple months, create a digital library.
 Good systems include wikis such as Confluence or online drives such as Office Teams/SharePoint drives.
 Use the system already in place if possible When making digital diagrams another tool can be integrated/linked with the library, such as the draw.io Confluence diagramming plugin.